kumpmati/superactions-docs/guide/getting-started.md

 ## Server setup

-We'll begin by making an [endpoint](/guide/terminology.md#api--endpoint) on the server.
-This endpoint will hold the [actions](/guide/terminology.md#actions) (fancy name for functions) that we want to be able to call from client-side code like normal functions.
+We'll begin by making an [endpoint](/guide/terminology.md#api--endpoint) on the server, and assigning one [action](/guide/terminology.md#actions) to it.

 First, create a `+server.ts` file somewhere inside your routes folder.
 We'll choose `src/routes/api` this time.

-To define an endpoint, use the `endpoint` function.
+Use the `endpoint` function to define the endpoint.
 It takes in an object containing all the actions you want to expose, and returns a normal SvelteKit request handler that we'll then mount inside a `+server.ts` file.

 ```ts
 // src/routes/api/+server.ts